Unnaipol Oruvan (1965 film): Plot

 After being abandoned by her lover, Thangam, a construction worker, lives in a slum with her only son Chitti Babu.
 Chitti grows up as an irresponsible boy until he meets the owner of an ice cream factory.
-The owner preaches him the importance of one's mother and further provides him a job in his factory and gives him an admission to study in his night school.
+The owner preaches to him the importance of one's mother and further provides him with a job in his factory and gives him an admission to study in his night school.
 A reformed Chitti then takes up the burden of supporting his mother financially.

 During this time, an astrologer Manickam enters the slum and starts living there.
 Thangam gets fond of him and becomes pregnant with his child.
 Upon her insistence, Manickam joins her and starts living with the family.
 A good hearted Manickam shows fatherly affection towards Chitti, but Chitti who is possessive about his mother does not reciprocate his love for him.
 A mentally disturbed Chitti leaves home and stops going to work.
 Manickam understands the situation and leaves the house.
 Chitti on hearing this, returns home and starts living with his mother but remains indifferent.
 His behaviour affects Thangam emotionally.
 She soon gives birth to a baby girl and dies.
 It takes some time for Chitti to understand that he is an orphan and decides to take care of his sister.